arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/get_api_replication_applier_state.md

 - *database*: the name of the database the applier is connected to (if applier is active) or will connect to (if applier is currently inactive)

+Please note that all "tick" values returned do not have a specific unit.
+Tick values are only meaningful when compared to each other.
+Higher tick values mean "later in time" than lower tick values.
 @RESTRETURNCODES

 @RESTRETURNCODE{200}